abet

 Adverse possession is a doctrine under which a trespasser, in physical possession of land owned by someone else may acquire valid title to the property.

-A bill of attainder is legislation that declares an individual or group guilty of misconduct or a crime and imposes punishment without the benefit of a judicial proceeding.
+A bill of attainder is legislation that declares an individual or group guilty of a crime and imposes punishment without the benefit of a judicial proceeding.